Jh123x/go-zod/README.md

-# go-zod
+# Go-Zod

- A Code generation tool to generate go-zod validation code.
+The function aims to be similar to [Zod](https://zod.dev/ "Zod") but for Golang.